openhive-network/hive/readme.md

 ## Installation

 Run installation script.
-It will install TestTools and help you to select which hived, cli_wallet and such executables should be used by TestTools.
+It will install TestTools and help you to select which _hived_, _cli_wallet_ and such executables should be used by TestTools.
 ```bash
 python3 hive/tests/test_tools/install.py
 ```